ON THIS PAGE: You will find out more about the factors that increase the chance of developing thyroid cancer. Use the menu to see other pages.

 Age.
 Thyroid cancer can occur at any age, but about two-thirds of all cases are found in people between the ages of 20 and 55.
 Anaplastic thyroid cancer is usually diagnosed after age 60.
 Older infants (10 months and older) and adolescents can develop MTC, especially if they carry the RET proto-oncogene mutation (see below).

 An abnormal RET oncogene, which can be passed from parent to child, may cause MTC.
+An abnormality may also be called an alteration or mutation.
 Not everyone with an altered RET oncogene will develop cancer.
 Blood tests and genetic tests can detect the gene.
 Once the altered RET oncogene is identified, a doctor may recommend surgery to remove the thyroid gland before cancer develops.
 People with MTC are encouraged to have genetic testing to determine if a mutation of the RET proto-oncogene is present.
 If so, genetic testing of parents, siblings, and children will be recommended.

 A family history of precancerous polyps in the colon, also called the large intestines, increases the risk of developing papillary thyroid cancer.